dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 **For Empirical Studies:**

-Economists usually talk about the _Empirical Strategy"
+Economists usually talk about the _Empirical Strategy_
 - What is the setting and context?
 - What kind of model are they using?
     - What assumptions does this model require?